goinvo/goinvo.com/src/case-studies/inspired-ehrs.md

 ### Problem

 Current electronic health records (EHRs) are characterized by clumsy interfaces, poorly designed information, and cumbersome workflows, all of which distance clinicians from quality patient care.
-In most cases, these systems are set up for failure — clinicians for burnout and, patients for health risks.
+In most cases, these systems are set up for failure &mdash;clinicians for burnout and, patients for health risks.

 ### Solution